ropensci/essurvey/README.md

 one_round <- ess_rounds(1, "your_email@email.com")
 ```

 This will return a list object with round 1 in the first slot.
-You can also download several rounds by just supplying the number of rounds.
+You can also download several rounds by supplying the number of rounds.

 ``` r
 five_rounds <- ess_rounds(1:5, "your_email@email.com")